-The Discover it® Secured Card (Review) is one of the few secured cards to offer rewards: 2% back at restaurants and gas stations, on up to $1,000 in spending per quarter, along with 1% back everywhere else.
+The Discover it® Secured (Review) is one of the few secured cards to offer rewards: 2% back at restaurants and gas stations, on up to $1,000 in spending per quarter, along with 1% back everywhere else.
 Even though it’s a secured card, meant for people with poor credit, these rewards will be doubled as well.
 In the world of secured cards, you’ll probably never find anything better than 4% back at restaurants and gas stations and 2% back everywhere else.

 Travel Rewards: Airline Miles, Hotel Points, and Free Hotel Stays

-These offers are common on co-branded airline and hotel credit cards, which tend to provide the biggest returns on your spending.
+These offers are common on co-branded airline and hotel credit cards, which tend to provide the biggest returns on your bonus spending.
 However, you’ll usually need to redeem your rewards with that particular airline or hotel to get the best value.

 Be sure to plan ahead when using these offers.
-It will take you some time to meet the spending requirement, and then it will take one to two billing cycles for the bonus miles or points to arrive in your account.
+It will take some time to meet the spending requirement, and then it will usually take one to two billing cycles for the bonus miles or points to arrive in your account.

 Free Hotel Stays

-Cardholders get two complimentary nights at any participating Tier 1-4 Ritz-Carlton hotel, for spending $4,000 on purchases in the first 3 months after account opening.
+Cardholders get two complimentary nights at any participating Tier 1–4 Ritz-Carlton hotel, for spending $4,000 on purchases in the first three months after account opening.
 This bonus will come in the form of two Free Night Stay E-Certificates, which are valid for one year.

 How much is this bonus worth to you?
-That depends on how much you would have spent at Ritz-Carlton hotels, and this could vary quite a bit depending on the property and the quality of the room you book.
+That depends on how much you would have spent on rooms at Ritz-Carlton hotels, and this could vary quite a bit depending on the property and the quality of the room you book.
 Rooms in higher-tier hotels will cost more, so we recommend waiting to redeem for the best quality room you can get.

 The Ritz-Carlton, Beijing, for example, is a Tier 1 property.
 A regular room for a single night may cost 1,688 Chinese Yuan (about $264).
 So two nights would be valued at $528.
 You need to spend $4,000 to earn those rooms, which gives you a 13.2% return on your spending.
 That’s not very good when it comes to travel bonuses.